Barry Andrews (musician)

-Barry Andrews (born 12 September, 1956 in West Norwood, London) is an English songwriter, singer and keyboard player who is a co-founder of Shriekback and was formerly a member of XTC and League of Gentlemen.
+Barry Andrews (born 12 September 1956) is an English songwriter, singer and keyboard player who is a co-founder of Shriekback and was formerly a member of XTC and the League of Gentlemen.

 Early life

 Barry William Andrews was born in West Norwood, London, on 12 September, 1956, the only child of bricklayer William Andrews and Minnie, a housewife.
 Andrews attended Hitherfield Primary School in South-East London before moving with his family to Park North, Swindon, at the age of seven.
 He attended Park North Junior School, Richard Jefferies Secondary School and Park Senior High School, leaving full-time education in 1976.

 Career

 On leaving school, Andrews played keyboards in covers bands in Swindon and Exeter before joining XTC in 1978.
 He played on the band’s first two albums, White Music and Go 2, before leaving in 1979.
 That same year, he recorded the solo EP Town and Country (Virgin) and played on Iggy Pop’s Soldier (Arista) with David Bowie, Ivan Král, Glen Matlock, Klaus Krüger and Steve New.

 In 1980 he recorded the single Rossmore Road/Win a Night Out with a Well-Known Paranoiac on Virgin.
 Also in 1980, Andrews joined Robert Fripp's The League of Gentlemen with Sara Lee and Jonny TooBad.
 They recorded one album for E.G. Records before Fripp dismissed the band.
 Andrews then formed Restaurant for Dogs with Kevin Wilkinson, Dave Marx and Bruce McRae.
 Latterly Clare Hirst, Sara Lee and Carlo Asciutti joined the band.